valdimar94/BitCrow/README.md

 request in our [issues tracker](https://github.com/IronPeak/BitCrow/issues).

 ## Example Script
-Making an installation script is easy simply add a folder in the project directory with the same way as the application you are installing.
+Making an installation script is easy, simply add a folder in the project directory with the same name as the application you are installing.
 ~~~~
 mkdir exampleapp
 ~~~~